awepo-pro/edc_general/README2.md

 ./run.sh
 ```

+# dataset
+If you want to use your own data to build KG, create a new file and store your data (let say `example3.txt`).
+After that, change the variable `DATASET=example` in `run.sh`

 # change to chatgpt api
 Now, it is default to use deepseek-chat.
 If you want to use chatgpt, change the variable to `MODEL` to the model name you want.
 For example,